 Korea Culture Camp

 In 1986 some brave parents began planning the first Camp MuJiGae as a way to bridge culture with their children’s birth country.
-Since then our camp has grown considerably.
-We now offer a 3 night 4 day program for our campers entering the 6th grade through 18 years old, two half-day programs for campers kindergarten through fifth grade, and a 1/2 day program for campers infant through five years of age.
+Since then, our camp has grown considerably.
+We now offer a 3 day program for our campers age 5 to 18 years old, and a single day program for campers 3 to 5 of age.
 We also celebrate a Family Day which includes cultural festivities, entertainment, Korean food, and socializing for the entire family.
 Visit us at our website above.